stevewoolcock/WrenSharp/README.md

 // CreateFunction() can also be instructed to throw a WrenInterpretException in this case. if (dynamicFn.IsValid)
 {
-    // Make a call to the function via CreateFunctionCall()
+    // Call the function via CreateFunctionCall()
-    // The CreateFunctionCall() method makes this simple WrenCall call = vm.CreateFunctionCall(
+    WrenCall call = vm.CreateFunctionCall(
         functionHandle: dynamicFn,  // The function we created above
-        argCount: 2                 // It requires two arguments );
+        argCount: 2                 // It requires 2 arguments
+    );
     call.SetArg(0, true); // arg 0 (active)
     call.SetArg(1, 1234); // arg 1 (num)